mothur/mothur.github.io/_wiki/edamame.md

 8\.2%; this is a reasonable number of sequences to be flagged as chimeric.
-As a final quality control step, we need to see if there are any \"undesirables\" in our dataset.
+As a final quality control step, we need to see if there are any "undesirables" in our dataset.
 Sometimes when we pick a primer set they will amplify other stuff that gets to this point in the pipeline such as 18S rRNA gene fragments or 16S rRNA from Archaea, chloroplasts, and mitochondria.
-There\'s also just the random stuff that we want to get rid of.
-Now you may say, \"But wait I want that stuff\".
+There's also just the random stuff that we want to get rid of.
+Now you may say, "But wait I want that stuff".
 Fine.
-But, the primers we use, are only supposed to amplify members of the Bacteria and if they\'re hitting Eukaryota or Archaea, then its a mistake.
+But, the primers we use, are only supposed to amplify members of the Bacteria and if they're hitting Eukaryota or Archaea, then its a mistake.
 Also, realize that chloroplasts and mitochondria have no functional role in a microbial community.
 But I digress.
-Let\'s go ahead and classify those sequences using the Bayesian classifier with the [classify.seqs](classify.seqs) command:
+Let's go ahead and classify those sequences using the Bayesian classifier with the [classify.seqs](classify.seqs) command: